-- 3. Filter the sample through a $0.2~\mu m$ syringe filter directly before loading onto the column at the recommended flow rate. - 4.
+- Filter the sample through a 0.2 μm syringe filter directly before loading onto the column at the recommended flow rate. - 4.
 After loading wash the column with 5-10 CV's 'Binding buffer' or until the measured absorbance (OD=280nm) reaches a stable baseline.

-- 5. Elute the bound antibody with 2-5 CV's 'Elution buffer' or until the measured absorbance (OD=280nm) reaches a stable baseline. - 6.
-Immediately neutralize the pH of the eluted antibody with the 'Neutralization buffer.
+5. Elute the bound antibody with 2-5 CV's 'Elution buffer #1' (or 'Elution buffer #2') or until the measured absorbance (OD=280nm) reaches a stable baseline.